 “The accident was the result of collusion between the government, the regulators, and TEPCO, and the lack of governance by said parties.
 They effectively betrayed the nation’s right to be safe from nuclear accidents.
 Therefore, we conclude that the accident was clearly ‘manmade.’”

 The organization of the emergency response at Fukushima was also criticized in the report.
 There were no response measures in place for severe accidents and every action needed prior approval by people who weren’t present at the reactor, in some cases even by the prime minister.

+Confusion flourished as about 154,000 nearby residents were evacuated from surrounding communities.
 The commission found “the government, the regulators, and TEPCO management lacked the preparation and the mindset to efficiently operate an emergency response to an accident of this scope.”
-Confusion fluorished as about 154,000 residents were evacuated from surrounding communities.
 The report concluded that “the residents’ confusion over the evacuation stemmed from the regulators’ negligence and failure over the years to implement adequate measures against a nuclear disaster, as well as a lack of action by previous governments and regulators focused on crisis management.”